Stay Away From Illness During Winter

 5. Don’t be inactive

 Don't be inactive during winter as physical activity is an important aspect to keep one fit throughout the winter.
-The daily routine of yoga, cycling, aerobics or any form of physical activity will help to keep you warm and boosts the immune system.
+The daily routine of yoga, cycling, aerobics or any form of physical activity will help to keep you warm and boost the immune system.
 It also improves defence against seasonal ailments like flu and colds.

 6. Don’t neglect your health